-Audit reports containing identified issues and corrective action plans are reported to the AC and Senior Management1.
+Audit reports containing identified issues and corrective action plans are reported to the AC and Senior Management.
 Progress of the corrective action plans is monitored and past due action plans are included in regular reports to Senior Management and the AC.
 GIA works closely with the external auditors to coordinate audit efforts and updates the external auditors of all relevant audit matters.

-GIA is headed by Head, Group Internal Audit and staffed by suitably gualified and experienced executives.
+GIA is headed by Head, Group Internal Audit and staffed by suitably qualified and experienced executives.
 Internal auditors report to the Head, Group Internal Audit, who reports functionally to the AC.
 In the execution of its audit activities, GIA is authorised to obtain the assistance of specialist or specialised services (such as technology audits) from within or outside of the organisation or to outsource audit projects to reputable firms with project-appropriate resources and specialised skills.
 In situations where the audit work to be carried out by GIA may potentially give rise to conflicts of interest, it will be brought to the attention of the AC.
 The AC may authorise such audit work to be carried out by an independent third party as it deems appropriate.

 The appointment and removal of the Head, Group Internal Audit are subject to the approval of the AC.
-Under the Group's Internal Audit Charter, GIA has full access to the AC and unrestricted access to all the Group's documents, records, properties and
+Under the Group's Internal Audit Charter, GIA has full access to the AC and unrestricted access to all the Group's documents, records, properties and personnel.
+Restrictions to these accesses imposed by any employee of the Group (including Management), which prevents GIA from performing its duties, will be reported immediately to PCEO or directly to the AC, based on circumstances as determined by the Head, Group Internal Audit.

-1 Senior Management are employees holding the rank of Senior Vice President and above.
+Senior Management are employees holding the rank of Senior Vice President and above.

 GIA is a corporate member of the Singapore chapter of the Institute of Internal Auditors (IIA).
 It is guided by the Standards for the Professional Practice of Internal Auditing set by the IIA.
 In line with leading practices, GIA has a Quality Assurance and Improvement Programme that covers its audit activity and conforms to the International Standards for the Professional Practice of Internal Auditing.
-External Quality Assurance Reviews are carried out at least once every five years by gualified professionals from an external organisation.
+External Quality Assurance Reviews are carried out at least once every five years by qualified professionals from an external organisation.
 Training and development opportunities are provided for GIA staff to ensure their technical knowledge and skill sets remain current and relevant.
 Support is also given to GIA staff to achieve and maintain their certification and relevant professional accreditations (e.g., Certified Internal Auditor, Certified Fraud Examiner, Certified Information Systems Auditor and Chartered Accountants, etc.).
 A structured programme is in place for professional service providers engaged by the Group to regularly share their knowledge and expertise with GIA staff.
 GIA staff also attend external trainings and seminars conducted by reputable public accounting and auditing firms, and professional associations such as IIA, Association of Certified Fraud Examiners, Institute of Singapore Chartered Accountants (ISCA), Singapore Accountancy Commission and ISACA.